+Library Science Course Descriptions (SLM)

+3317 Children's Literature

+4 credits

-3317 Children's Literature 4 credits The study of print and non-print media, with emphasis on authors and illustrators of materials for children.
+The study of print and non-print media, with emphasis on authors and illustrators of materials for children.
 Principles of selection, evaluation, and integration of these media into the elementary and middle school classrooms are included.

+3318 Adolescent Literature

+4 credits

-3318 Adolescent Literature 4 credits The study of print and non-print media, with emphasis on reading interests of young adults.
+The study of print and non-print media, with emphasis on reading interests of young adults.
 Principles of selection, evaluation, and integration of these media into the middle school and high school classrooms are included.

+Mathematics

-Mathematics Professors R. Boner (Department Chair), and Rosenzweig; Professor Emeritus Lightner, Associate Professors Clark and Eshleman; Lecturer C. Boner.
-Areas of particular teaching interest: Professor Boner: abstract algebra, combinatorics, graph theory, number theory; Professor Emeritus Lightner: geometry, history of mathematics, mathematics education; Professor Rosenzweig: differential topology, set theory and logic, singularity theory; Professor Clark: dynamical systems and chaos, Markov chains, complex analysis; Professor Eshleman: applied mathematics, numerical analysis, programming languages.
+Professors R. Boner (Department Chair), and Rosenzweig; Professor Emeritus Lightner, Associate Professors Clark and Eshleman; Lecturer C. Boner.

+Areas of particular teaching interest:

+Professor Boner: abstract algebra, combinatorics, graph theory, number theory; Professor Emeritus Lightner: geometry, history of mathematics, mathematics education; Professor Rosenzweig: differential topology, set theory and logic, singularity theory; Professor Clark: dynamical systems and chaos, Markov chains, complex analysis; Professor Eshleman: applied mathematics, numerical analysis, programming languages.

 The mathematics department is dedicated to providing each mathematics major with the highest level program that a student can manage, providing individual help and attention to each student.
 To accomplish this, in addition to regular courses, advanced courses are offered for one to four students who will benefit from a particular subject.
 Recent courses have included Differential Topology, Galois Theory, Set Theory, Tensor Analysis, and Chaos Theory and Dynamical Systems.
+The mathematics program is broad enough in scope that students taking the basic major in mathematics will provide the groundwork for a variety of careers, as well as having a thorough preparation for graduate study.
+Students also have the opportunity through the topics courses, the problem seminars, the independent studies courses, and electives to focus on individual needs and objectives.

 Every mathematics major who has applied to graduate school has been admitted to a highly ranked university and has received either a fellowship or a teaching assistantship.
-Alumni of our programs have gone on to do graduate work at such schools as Brandeis University, The University of California at Berkeley, The University of Pennsylvania, Michigan State University, Washington University in St. Louis, Cornell University, The Johns Hopkins University, North Carolina State University, SUNY at Stony Brook, and University of Virginia.
-Almost every graduate of our program is currently working in a professional position.
-Places of employment include IBM, Hewlett-Packard, the Pentagon, NASA, the National Security Agency, the Department of Defense, and various actuarial firms.
-Graduates of our mathematics education program are eagerly sought by school systems throughout Maryland.
-BASIC MAJOR:
+Alumni of our programs have gone on to do graduate work at such schools as Brandeis University, The University of California at Berkeley, The University of Pennsylvania, Harvard University, Michigan State University, the UMBC, Washington University in St. Louis, Cornell University, The Johns Hopkins University, North Carolina State University, SUNY at Stony Brook, and University of Virginia.

-Mathematics 1118, 2218, 2219, 2221, 3305, 3316, 3323; two hours of problem seminar; twelve additional hours chosen from Mathematics courses at the 2000 level or above; Computer Science 1106, Capstone experience in mathematics.
+Almost every graduate of our program is currently working in a professional position under the general titles of "mathematician," "systems analyst," "actuary," "statistician," etc., at the National Security Agency, The Pentagon, IBM, the Hewlett Packard Corporation, NASA, the Department of Defense and various actuarial firms.
+The mathematics-education majors have been eagerly sought by school systems throughout the region.

 Other Educational Options in Mathematics:

-Computer Science concentration;
+Computer Science concentration; Operations

-Operations Research concentration;

-Teacher Certification Secondary
+Research concentration; Teacher Certification

-(middle/high school); dual majors with
+Secondary (middle/high school); dual majors

-Biology, Economics, Physics, or other
+with Biology, Economics, Physics, or other

 disciplines.
+Mathematics can also be combined

+with other disciplines (e.g., biology, business

+administration and economics, chemistry,

+physics, and various social sciences) through

+dual-majors, double majors, or a studentdesigned major.
 A minor is available in

 Mathematics.